Managing Catalogs

 A catalog is a defined selection of entities.
 You can use catalogs to track and store information about all of the components that make up your infrastructure.
 This includes everything from services and domains to AWS S3 buckets and RDS, Google Cloud resources, or Azure Resources.

-Catalogs themselves are not defined by a YAML file and must be created in the Cortex UI.
+While entities are defined by YAML files, catalogs themselves are not defined by a YAML file and must be created in the Cortex UI.
 Think of catalogs as a folder containing a collection of entities, with each entity defined by its own YAML file.
 An entity can belong to multiple catalogs, so you can also think of a catalog as a filter that defines which entity types to group together.

 View catalogs